PipelineAI/pipeline/docs/quickstart/kubernetes/README.md

 * For GPU-based models, make sure you specify `--model-chip=gpu`

 ### Distributed TensorFlow Training
-* These instructions are under active development
+We assume you already have the following:
+* Kubernetes Cluster running anywhere!
-* We assume you already have 1) a running Kubernetes cluster and 2) access to a shared file system like S3 or GCS
+* Access to a shared file system like S3 or GCS

 [**CPU**](https://github.com/PipelineAI/models/tree/master/tensorflow/census-cpu)

-**Build Docker Image**
+**Build Training Docker Image**
 ```
 pipeline train-server-build --model-name=census --model-tag=cpu --model-type=tensorflow --model-path=./tensorflow/census-cpu/model/
 ```
 * `--model-path` must be relative to the current ./models directory (cloned from https://github.com/PipelineAI/models)
 * For GPU-based models, make sure you specify `--model-chip=gpu`

-**Push Image To Docker Repo**
+**Push Training Docker Image To Docker Repo**
 * By default, we use the following public DockerHub repo `docker.io/pipelineai`
 * By convention, we use `train-` to namespace our model servers (ie. `train-census`)
 * To use your own defaults or conventions, specify `--image-registry-url`, `--image-registry-repo`, or `--image-registry-namespace`